History of El Paso, Texas

 As railroads were built through the area it boomed as a commercial center.
 The World Wars and the Texas Oil Boom helped develop the city further.
 As international trade has become increasingly important in the U.S., and Juárez has grown as a manufacturing center, El Paso's economic importance has continued to expand.

 Pre-Columbian era

-Archeological evidence at the ((Keystone Wetlands)) and Hueco Tanks sites indicates thousands of years of human settlement within the El Paso region.
+Archeological evidence at the Keystone Wetlands and Hueco Tanks sites indicates thousands of years of human settlement within the El Paso region.
 A hueco is a Spanish term for a hollowed out cavity for holding water, or for pounding maize.
 The inhabitants during this era were maize farmers.
-One of the two thousand images at Hueco Tanks is of a black and white figure of Tlaloc, the goggle-eyed Mesoamerican rain god; most of the images are of abstractions, people and animals.
-The Manso, Suma, and Jumano Indians were identified as present by the earliest Spanish explorers.
-These people ultimately became assimilated into the local settler population, becoming part of the Mestizo culture that is prevalent in Mexico and is visible throughout the Southwest.
-Others integrated themselves with the different Mescalero Apache bands that for many years roamed the region.
+Mulvihill notes that the images are notable because they are painted with hematite, rather than pecked into the rock, as are the petroglyphs to be found in New Mexico.

+The Jumano, Suma and Manso people were identified as present by the earliest Spanish explorers.
+The Jumano people were hunter gatherers who typically hunted Bison and frequently traveled long distances between modern day El Paso and New Mexico.
+The Mansos lived from immediate area of El Paso to Las Cruces.
+The Sumas lived along the Rio Grande southeast of El Paso, as well as in portions of northern Mexico.
+Both the Mansos and Suma lived in small communities in homes constructed of straw, brush and poles.
+Neither groups practiced horticulture, instead relying on native plants and animals for food including rabbit, rats, fish, mesquite beans, prickly pear, agave and yucca.